 - Check stain or cleaning guidance for your exact upholstery type.

-- If you expect spills, make sure you understand what cleaning method is recommended so you don’t ruin the material trying to help it.
+- If you expect spills, make sure you understand what cleaning method is recommended so you don’t ruin the material while trying to help it.

 -